Neural integration for constitutive equations using small data: NUMERICAL BENCHMARKS

 \subsection{Elasto-plastic porous media}

-The second example concerns elasto-plastic porous media \citep[see][for more]{riley2023constitutive}.
+The second example concerns elasto-plastic porous media (see \citep{riley2023constitutive}, for more).
 The reference constitutive model is built on three state variables: elastic strain ($\varepsilon^e$), bulk density ($\rho$), and solid fraction $\phi=\rho/\rho_s$, where $\rho_s$ is the solid density, defined as the ratio of the mass of the solid phase over its volume.
-The same model can additionally be extended to brittle materials by accounting for the dependence on the granular temperature, although this is neglected in the present work \citep[by selecting $c=0$, Eq.
-19 in][]{riley2023constitutive}.
+The same model can additionally be extended to brittle materials by accounting for the dependence on the granular temperature, although this is neglected in the present work (by selecting $c=0$, Eq.
+19 in \citep{riley2023constitutive}).

 Following this model, the specific internal energy is defined as

 where $\rho_s^*$ is the unstressed solid density, which is a material parameter.
 Despite the aforementioned internal energy function does not depend on the solid fraction, the latter is responsible for density hardening of the bounding surface.
 The evaluation is based on the following model parameters: bulk modulus $K=10$ MPa and shear modulus $G=6$ MPa, the slope of the critical state line $M=1.5$, the dimensionless parameter that determines the effective isotropic yield pressure $\beta^*=0.1$, and the unstressed solid density $\rho_s^*=600$ kg/m\textsuperscript{3}.
 For more, we refer to \cite{riley2023constitutive}.